-- 5.1 20 letters of notification were sent out to neighbouring properties.
+5.1 20 letters of notification were sent out to neighbouring properties.
 In addition, a statutory notice has been displayed outside the site and a notice was placed in the local newspaper.
-Four letters of objection have been received, Reasons for objecting include:
+No letters of objection have been received at the time of writing this report.

-- Overbearing impact

-- Loss of light

-- Overdevelopment

-- Impact on Conservation Area

-- Overshadowing

-- Lack of parking